Mchy-DP/Mchy/docs/lang.md

     print("Too many ninjas, Retreat!")
 }
 ```
 Elif blocks can be added to an if.
-These blocks will only execute if their condition resolves True and all preceding conditions resolved false.
+These blocks will only execute if their condition resolves True and all preceding conditions resolved False.
 ```py
 var ninja_count: int = 17:
 if ninja_count > 11{